 In the sections below, we well examine some of the most common injurious events that might be the sole source of listhesis due to trauma, as well as contributing injuries that require preexisting scenarios to enact traumatic listhesis.

-Spondylolisthesis from Injury Alone
+Spondylolisthesis from Trauma Alone

 Injury can be an exclusive cause of spondylolisthesis is people who would not otherwise be prone to developing it.
 These people demonstrate typical spinal anatomies, free from significant congenital or developmental defects that would dispose them towards vertebral migration.
 The spine is very strong and durable, especially in the absence of significant defects.
 However, all of the following circumstances are traumatic enough to create listhesis acutely and suddenly from focal damage to the zygapophyseal joints, spinal ligaments, vertebral bones or other tissues: